Couchtour-tv/couchtourtv-api/documentation/signup-workflow.md

 	"sender": connectionId,
 	"action": "user-login-error",
 	"message": {
-		"userId": id,									// db will actually have ID primary for user, see successful signUp "displayMessage": "user not able to log in", "cogId": cogId, 								// returned to frontend as provided from frontend "username": email, 								// returned to frontend as provided from frontend "email": email,									// returned to frontend as provided from frontend "emailVerified": bool 							// returned to frontend as provided from frontend "loggedIn": false 								// update errored, loggedIn is false }
+		"userId": id, // db will actually have ID primary for user, see successful signUp "displayMessage": "user not able to log in", "cogId": cogId, // returned to frontend as provided from frontend "username": email, // returned to frontend as provided from frontend "email": email, // returned to frontend as provided from frontend "emailVerified": bool, // returned to frontend as provided from frontend "loggedIn": false // update errored, loggedIn is false }
 }
 ```